OctopusDeploy/docs/docs/administration/security/hardening-octopus.md

 ### Familiarize yourself with Octopus Server

-If you consider networking, the host operating system, and Octopus Server: it is very likely Octopus Server is the new kid on the block.
+If you consider networking, the host operating system, Microsoft SQL Server, and Octopus Server: it is very likely Octopus Server is the new kid on the block.
 You should consider downloading a free trial of Octopus Server and setting it up on your local machine so you are familiar with how it works.
 This will eliminate some potential surprises as you progress through the security hardening.

 Learn about [getting started with Octopus Deploy](/docs/getting-started.md).

 ### Choose your order for hardening

-Depending on your familiarity with Octopus Server, or networking, or your host operating system, you should consider the order in which you perform the hardening.
-For example, if you are unfamiliar with Octopus Server, perhaps you should start there, getting your server up and running and working as you'd expect, then move on to the operating system, and finally your networking.
+Depending on your familiarity with Octopus Server, or SQL Server, or networking, or your host operating system, you should consider the order in which you perform the hardening.
+For example, if you are unfamiliar with Octopus Server, perhaps you should start there, getting your server up and running and working as you'd expect, then move on to the host operating system, the SQL Server, and finally your networking.

 ## Harden your Octopus Server